krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 than ```LoadedClassCount```, you can check who is creating those classes with method mode and
 event: ```Java_java_lang_ClassLoader_defineClass1```.

 To be honest I saw such an issue once in my life and I cannot reproduce it now.
-Making synthetic example for this use-case seems wrong, so I will just keep you with the knowledge that there is such possibility.
+Making a synthetic example for this use-case seems wrong, so I will just keep you with the knowledge that there is such a possibility.

 ## Perf events
 {: #perf }